thombashi/tcconfig/docs/pages/troubleshooting.rst

 Solution
 ~~~~~~~~~~~~~~~~~~~~~~~~
 Execute the following command to load ``sch_netem`` module.
-The cause of the error is ``sch_netem`` kernel module not loaded in your system which required to set up traffic control.
+The cause of the error is ``sch_netem`` kernel module is not loaded in your system which is required to set up traffic control.

 .. code:: console

     $ sudo modprobe sch_netem

-If the command failed with the below message, you need to install additional kernel module.
+If the command fails with the below message, you need to install an additional kernel module.

 :Example - Fedora: